tjof2/robustpca/README.md

 ```

 This will generate a C++ library called `librosl.so`, which is called by the Python module `pyrosl`.
-Included are a Python example, and a simple Python test suite to check the implementation:
+Included are an example usage, and a simple Python test suite to check the implementation:

 ```
 $ python example.py